-Unofficial transcripts can be obtained from the WebRunner (previously SIS) for free.
-Official student transcripts may be ordered online via the National Student Clearinghouse by selecting the link from the WebRunner (previously SIS), (you can also log onto the National Student clearing house at www.studentclearinghouse.org in person at the Registration Office at Albany campus, one of the community centers, or by fax or mail.
-Please use our Transcript Request Form (PDF) from the online Forms and Applications page.
+Unofficial transcripts can be obtained from your WebRunner student account for free.
+Official student transcripts may be ordered online through your WebRunner student account, via the National Student Clearinghouse by selecting the link from the WebRunner, (you can also log onto the National Student Clearinghouse at www. studentclearinghouse.org) or use our Transcript Request Form from the online Registration Forms and Applications page.